 First Images

-The first step to ensure quality products is to verify the quality of the radiances that are used as inputs to the product generation.
-This process begins with a visual inspection of the images, at a number of spatial resolutions.
+The first step to ensure quality products is to verify the quality of the radiances that are used as inputs to generating the products.
+This process begins with a visual inspection of the images at a number of spatial resolutions.

 Visible